jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-24/chapter-1.md

-+++
+---
-title= "Religion in General"
+title: "Religion in General"
-heading= "Chapter 1-4"
+heading: "Chapter 1-4"
-description= "Research from Montesquieu" image= "/covers/spirit.jpg" date= "2020-03-10" linkb= "/research/montesquieu/spirit-of-the-laws/book-23/chapter-28" linkbtext= "Chapter 22"
-linkf= "/research/montesquieu/spirit-of-the-laws/book-24/chapter-13"
-linkftext= "Chapter 3"
-+++
+weight: 2
+image: "/covers/spirit.jpg"
+author: "Montesquieu"
+description: "Liberty is favoured by the Nature and Proportion of Punishments"
+icon: "/icons/mont.png"
+---

-AS amidst several degrees of darkness we may form a judgment of those which are the least thick, and among precipices, which are the least deep; so we may search among false religions for those that are most conformable to the welfare of society; for those which, though they have not the effect of leading men to the felicity of another life, may contribute most to their happiness in this.
+Amidst several degrees of darkness, we can judge those which are the least thick.

+Among precipices, we can judge those which are which are the least deep.

+Likewise, we may search among false religions for those that are most conformable to the welfare of society; for those which, though they have not the effect of leading men to the felicity of another life, may contribute most to their happiness in this.

 I shall examine therefore the several religions of the world, in relation only to the good they produce in civil society; whether I speak of that which has its root in heaven, or of those which spring from the earth.